Elastic limit

 Description

-The yield strength represents the maximum stress that a material can undergo before exhibiting permanent deformation.
-It is an essential mechanical parameter for evaluating the strength, rigidity and durability of a product or component.
+The yield strength represents the maximum stress a material can withstand before exhibiting permanent deformation.
+It is an essential mechanical parameter for evaluating the strength, rigidity, and durability of a product or component.

 This value is determined during a tensile or compression test , according to ISO 527 for polymer materials.
-The analysis makes it possible to identify the transition between the elastic phase (reversible) and the plastic phase (irreversible), ensuring control of mechanical properties during dimensioning , quality control or formulation .
+The analysis makes it possible to identify the transition between the elastic (reversible) and plastic (irreversible) phases, ensuring control of mechanical properties during dimensioning, quality control, or formulation .

 Principle of measurement

-In testing, a sample is subjected to increasing stress until the strain is no longer proportional to the applied load.
+During the test, a sample is subjected to increasing stress until the deformation is no longer proportional to the applied load.

-The yield stress (Re) is then defined as the stress at which the material ceases to behave elastically .
+The yield strength (Re) is then defined as the stress at which the material ceases to behave elastically .

-The test is carried out using a dynamometer or a tensile testing machine , equipped with a force sensor and an extensometer.
+The test is performed using a dynamometer or tensile testing machine , equipped with a force sensor and an extensometer.
 The parameters measured include:

-- and sometimes tenacity (energy needed to break).
+- and sometimes tenacity (energy needed to break through).

-These data are essential for evaluating the performance of materials used in packaging, polymers, technical components or finished products .
+This data is essential for evaluating the performance of materials used in packaging, polymers, technical components or finished products .

-- tensile testing to measure strength and elongation at break,
+- the tensile test to measure resistance and elongation at break,

-- the bending test to determine the deformation rigidity,
+- the bending test to determine the stiffness under deformation,

-- and compression testing to assess strength under load.
+- and the compression test to evaluate resistance under load.

 Industrial applications